-Taiwan, officially the Republic of China, is an island in the western Pacific Ocean.
+Taiwan, officially named the Republic of China (RoC), is a multi-island territory in the western Pacific Ocean.
 Its de facto capital, Taipei, serves as the seat of government and is the island's largest metropolitan area.
-Taiwan is about 36,197 square kilometers (13,976 square miles) and has about 23.78 million people.
-Its official language is Mandarin or Standard Chinese.
+Taiwan is about 36,197 square kilometers (13,976 square miles) in area and has about 23.78 million people.
+Its official language is Mandarin, also known as Standard Chinese.

 Is Taiwan a country?

 While this is a very straightforward question, the answer is remarkably complicated.
 The simplest answer is "not at the moment" as of 2021.
 However, the more accurate answer is that Taiwan, located between two much larger and at times imperialistic countries (China and Japan), has alternated from nation to territory to nation and back again throughout its history.
 Most recently, Taiwan was considered a country from 1949 to 1971, and while it is not currently treated as such, it would be if not for a particularly prickly political situation.
 The thing to remember is that a vital part of becoming a country is to be diplomatically recognized by the 193 "member states" (i.e.: countries) of the United Nations.